 Though, to keep things easier, you might be able to just use alt text for some of these things.
 For example, if you wanted to indicate that a certain option leads to a special ending, and you’re able to give it alt text, the alt text could say, “Special Ending – Go with Jonathan.”

 Include a gallery to see the CGs, or all the art, at any time after unlocking it.
 This isn’t necessary, but it’s something I appreciate as a sighted person who uses a screen reader because it means I can play the game with my screen off and not worry about missing any special art because I know I can just go check out the gallery when I’m done.

 Other things will have to be figured out on a case by case basis since every game is different.
 If you want your games to be accessible to blind and visually impaired players and other screen reader users, you just have to consider how any other unusual things you add are going to work.

 Test the Game

-If you truly want your game to be accessible for anyone who can’t look at the screen, you need to play it without looking at the screen (or pay someone else to test it).
-The whole thing.
+If you truly want your game to be accessible for anyone who can’t look at the screen, you need to play it without looking at the screen (or ask/hire someone else who regularly uses assistive tech to test it).
 From the moment you click to open the game window.
 Can you navigate all the menu items?
 Can you tell what’s going on?
 Is there anywhere you get stuck?
 Are there any choice screens using images where you didn’t add alt text?
-Can you access and understand stats, calendars, or any extra sort of menus and info that are part of the game?
+Can you access and understand stats, maps, calendars, or any extra sort of menus and info that are part of the game?
 Is it clear when choices have some sort of special significance, if that’s part of the game?
+Preferably you should check the whole thing, but at the very least, check the menus, any stats/maps/extras, the game text, and a couple choice screens.
 Now you know what still needs fixing.